Arclmpulse/cs-baseball-war-stat/README.md

 HLTV rating has it's own issues.
 Again, HLTV rating tends to bias towards AWPers due to the presence of KAST and the heavy negative bias against high DPR.
 Conversely, this stat is generally biased against entry fraggers and site anchors.

 ### 1.7 IGL
-It is no secret that taking on the **IGL** role drops players' stats, and for good reason - they have to focus on midround calls, look at radar half the time, and coordinate with their teammates.
-As such, being an IGL will often drop stats.
+It is no secret that taking on the **IGL** (In Game Leader) role drops players' stats, and for good reason - they have to focus on midround calls, look at radar half the time, and coordinate with their teammates.
+As such, being an IGL will often drop fragging output.
 Yet this is pretty unfair - why should a player's value only be measured by the amount of frags they're getting?
 As such, being an IGL or not will be another factor.

 ### 1.8 Win Rate